 An easy place to stop by if you’re in Akihabara, it’s really just right there.

 Also, the Kaikan building holds several anime-related shops, so it’s easy to spend a few hours in this one building alone!

 3. Rascal Does Not Dream of Bunny Girl Senpai

-Around Enoshima Island and Fujisawa City, you’ll get to see a ton of the anime’s scenery in real life.
+Around Enoshima Island and Fujisawa City, you’ll get to see many of the anime’s beautiful scenery in real life.

 So much of the coastal suburban locale featured in the series takes place in just this small area, it’ll all be pretty easy to navigate and see some of the show’s key locations like the beach and train station where Sakuta threw down with the upperclassmen bullies.

-If you haven’t seen Bunny Senpai I don’t know what’re you waiting for, it’s one of the most popular anime in Japan now!
+If you haven’t seen Bunny Senpai, I don’t know what you are waiting for, it’s one of the most popular anime in Japan in 2019!

 More info here.